Sage-Bionetworks-Workflows/py-dcqc/CONTRIBUTING.md

    - `target`: The target class that the test will be applied to.
 This value will be `SingleTarget` for individual files and `PairedTarget` for paired files.

 1. Implement the major logic of the test in the `compute_status` method.
 This should include a condition for returning a `status` of `TestStatus.PASS` when the test conditions are met and `TestStatus.FAIL` when they are not.
-   - For failing cases be sure to include a line setting the class' `failure_reason` to a helpful string that will tell users why the test failed before returning the `status`.
+   - For failing cases be sure to include a line setting the class' `status_reason` to a helpful string that will tell users why the test failed before returning the `status`.

 ### Contributing External Tests